 Contents of this page:

-All we can tell is you is to do your UTMOST to prevent back problems:
+Do your UTMOST to prevent back problems:

 - Hold the dog properly, one hand under the chest, the other under the hindquarters, and keeping the back level, raise the dog against your body.